anastasiiasok/anastasiiasok/README.md

 ### Hi there 👋
-### 💻 My name is Anastasiia 👩🏻‍  and I am a fullstack software engineer student at the moment
+### 💻 My name is Anastasiia 👩🏻‍  and I am a fullstack software engineer

 ### My Tech Stack: